sip03ds/viofunction/README.md

 IT departments can now deploy applications, push configuration profiles for devices based on the permissions set.
 We can also use the groups of Devices for deploying applications

-When a new devices are enrolled on Endpoint Manager (not autopilot device); and company portal is pushed on the device users will have to select the appropriate device category.
+When new devices are enrolled on Endpoint Manager (not autopilot device); and company portal is pushed on the device users will have to select the appropriate device category.
 Administrators can override user selection by changing the device category attribute.

 Later, we will automate the process of filling in device category by using some Managed Device attributes ([https://graph.microsoft.com/beta/deviceManagement/managedDevices](https://graph.microsoft.com/beta/deviceManagement/managedDevices)).
 The ones we will focus on are:
 - **{id}** is a unique GUID Id for distinguishing the object in MEM.
 - **{deviceName}** is a string and usually it's the hostname of the device (without domain name).
-- **{userPrincipalName}** is a string usually its the UPN of the primary user of the device.
-It contains the domain name of the company and we can use it to find the company supporting the device
+- **{userPrincipalName}** is a string usually it’s the UPN of the primary user of the device.
+It contains the domain name of the company, and we can use it to find the company supporting the device
 - **{serialNumber}** is a string specifying the serial number of the device.
 - **{azureActiveDirectoryDeviceId}** is a unique GGUID Id for distinguishing the object in AAD.
 - **{azureADDeviceId}** is a unique GGUID Id for distinguishing the object in AAD.